 As far as the physical appearance is concerned, zombie palms are slightly hideous which pretty much explains the reasoning behind its naming “zombie”.
 However, the zombie palm is intimidating only during its growing-up stages.

 When it comes to admiring the tree, experts suggest looking at the beauty from a safe distance.
 Zombie palms grow out pointy spines like voodoo needles that can easily hurt the beholder.

 These inimitable plants are capable to sport approximately twenty green leaves with white-hued flowers that produce round, attractive fruits.
 Another commendable feature of zombie palms includes their capacity to tolerate drought and their easy adaptability to where it is rooted.

 3. Windmill Palm

-Native to countries like Japan, China, Myanmar, and India, Windmill palm trees go by plenty of names such as Trachycarpus fortunei (its scientific name), the Chinese windmill palm, Chusan palm, and simply windmill palm.
-It is one of the species of sturdy evergreen palm trees, belonging to the family of Arecaceae.
+Native to countries like Japan, China, Myanmar, and India, Windmill palm trees go by plenty of names such as trachycarpus fortunei (its scientific name), the Chinese windmill palm, Chusan palm, and simply windmill palm.
+It is one of the species of sturdy evergreen palm trees, belonging to the arecaceae family.